drag0o0n/Avl-tree/README.md

 # avl-tree dictionary
+A dictionary is implemented by avl tree there is no need to install anything , you can run it with any C comlpiler. make sure the the file contains data is in the same directory or write full directory to be accessed correctly.

-A dictionary is implemented by avl tree the program was built using c language.
+the program was built using C language.
 It has straight forward options and it is easy to be used the main menu has 11 options :
 1  ** Read data From file (words.txt)
  2  ** User add a new word to the dictionay